ABCD-ReproNim/exercises/week_9/week_9_year_3_quiz.md

 during the [DataLad](https://www.datalad.org/) portion of [last week's quiz](https://github.com/ABCD-ReproNim/exercises/blob/main/week_8/week_8_quiz.md#repronim-questions).
 We will also be testing different ways of using FSL's [`FIRST`](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FIRST) to compare results.

-We recommend you use the online version of the [ABCD-ReproNim Jupyterhub](http://abcd.repronim.org/), in which DataLad is already installed.
-The JupyterHub is open to ABCD-ReproNim students who have active [NDA Data Use Certification (DUC)](https://docs.google.com/document/d/18hsT2x15bypuXFcfMQb9Ck_YEB7VvY2j4w5hwbV78A4/edit?usp=sharing) to access ABCD Study data.
-To request access please provide us with your GitHub username [here](https://docs.google.com/forms/d/e/1FAIpQLSefrxRzdjFak_BoxTL5bE-TnsJdg9KbGvFdOwuW7zliZ96z7g/viewform?usp=sf_link).
-If you do not have an active DUC You can also use a local version of the ABCD-ReproNim JupyterHub container.
-Instructions on how to set up a local instance of our JupyterHub can be found [here](https://neurostars.org/t/using-abcd-repronim-jupyterhub-container-locally-via-docker/17439).
+We recommend to use a local version of the ABCD-ReproNim JupyterHub container.
+Instructions on how to set up a local instance of our JupyterHub can be found [here[() or [here](https://neurostars.org/t/using-abcd-repronim-jupyterhub-container-locally-via-docker/17439).
 Alternatively, you can work with a local, non-JupyterHub instance of DataLad by following the DataLad installation instructions [here](https://handbook.datalad.org/en/latest/intro/installation.html).

 **Question 6**